Xuwei98/anyrun/README.md

 # anyrun
 app.any.run

-get info of malware by anyrun Public submissions
+get info of malware from anyrun Public submissions

 Depend on WebSocket